-The Company uses financial instruments throughout its business: interest bearing loans and borrowing, cash and cash equivalents are used to finance the Company operations, intercompany receivables arise directly from operations.
+The Company uses financial instruments throughout the business such as interest bearing loans and borrowings and cash and cash equivalents, which are used to finance the Company operations and intercompany receivables which arise directly from operations.

-The main risks attached to the Company are interest rate risk, credit risk and liquidity risk.
+The main risks attached to the Company's financial instruments are interest rate risk, credit risk and liquidity risk.
 The Board reviews and agrees policies for the prudent management of each of these risks as documented below.